kdev33/AdminBSBMaterialDesign/README.md

 [![npm version](https://img.shields.io/npm/v/adminbsb-materialdesign.svg)](https://www.npmjs.com/package/adminbsb-materialdesign)
 ![Bower version](https://img.shields.io/bower/v/adminbsb-materialdesign.svg)

-**AdminBSB - Material Design is a fully responsive and free admin template.** It was developed with [Bootstrap 3.x Framework](http://getbootstrap.com) and [Google Material Design](https://material.google.com) of powers.
+**Find My Stack uses AdminBSB - Material Design is a fully responsive and free admin template.** It was developed with [Bootstrap 3.x Framework](http://getbootstrap.com) and [Google Material Design](https://material.google.com) of powers.

 It's really easy to customize and usage.
 You can use for from 320px to large resolution pixels of new generation screens and mobile devices. (**Fully Responsive Material Design**)